ivoa/lyonetia/src/docker/bnfparser/README.md

     SELECT value
     SELECT value, value
-    SELECT value AS identifier
+    SELECT value AS alias
-    SELECT value AS identifier, value AS identifier
+    SELECT value AS alias, value AS alias

 Which, if everything is working correctly, should produce the following results: